 Parameters of nearly all growth models, here and previous studies, underestimated the length at recapture for the largest fish in the OTP dataset.
 This may be an indication that the species exhibits indeterminate growth and does not readily conform to a von Bertalanffy growth curve.
 It may be that, having reached a sufficient size, larger individuals are able to outcompete fish of smaller size classes for resources.
 Sexual dimorphism may also explain the poor predictive ability for individuals reaching the largest sizes.
-Age-at-length and length frequency data conducted on the species in the Seychelles describe dimorphic differences in growth between sexes with a mean asymptotic length of 85.8 cm for males versus 77.6 cm for females and respective growth coefficients of 0.33 and 0.36 (Mees 1993, Hardman-Mountford et al. 1997).
-If the sex ratio of fish attaining the largest sizes classes is not representative of the sex ratio across all size classes, growth parameters estimated without respect to sex will underestimate recapture lengths for the sex attaining the largest sizes and overestimate recapture lengths in the other.
-Prior estimations of growth parameters for opakapaka in the Central Pacific region appear to have been determined without consideration to sex and similarly underestimate growth in the largest of fish.
-A method for externally sexing opakapaka has been recently described but was unknown at the time this mark recapture study was performed (Luers et al. 2017) and thus all models fit in this study are sex agnostic.
-Future work to refine growth estimates for opakapaka should consider the possibility that growth trajectories may differ between males and females.
+Age-at-length and length frequency data obtained for the species in the Seychelles describe dimorphic differences in growth between sexes with a mean asymptotic length of 85.8 cm for males versus 77.6 cm for females and respective growth coefficients of 0.33 and 0.36 (Mees 1993, Hardman-Mountford et al. 1997).
+Sex data was not available for fish in this study meaning that growth parameters represent an average across both sexes.
+If one sex attains a greater asymptotic length than the other, that sex is likely to be over represented in the largest size classes relative to the total population.
+At sizes where the sex ratio of individuals is similar to the sex ratio of the total sampled population, averaging of model parameters results as excess model deviation.
+However, if the sex ratio of fish attaining the largest sizes is not representative of the sex ratio across all size classes, growth parameters estimated without knowledge of sex will underestimate recapture lengths for largest individuals while overestimating the recapture length of the largest individuals of the opposite sex.
+Prior estimations of growth parameters for P. filamentosus in the Central Pacific region appear to have been determined without consideration of sex and similarly underestimate growth in the largest fish.
+A method for externally sexing P. filamentosus has been recently described but was unknown at the time the data for this study were collected (Luers et al. 2017) and thus all models fit in this study are sex agnostic.
+Future work to refine growth estimates for P. filamentosus should consider the possibility that growth trajectories may differ between males and females.

 Conclusion

 Von Bertalanffy growth parameters are often used directly or indirectly in stock assessment and fisheries management (Haight, et al., 1993; Polovina, 1987).
 These efforts are sensitive to both growth parameters and the model used to estimate those parameters.
 For example, the rate of instantaneous natural mortality M is a value of interest often inferred using empirical relationships between M and K (Ralston 1987, Jensen 1996, Thorson et al. 2017).
 Underestimating K will underestimate M, characterizing a stock as less productive than it actually is.
 If the management regime is linked to such a flawed estimate of stock productivity, then the stock is likely to be mismanaged and under harvested to its true biological potential.
 Conversely, an overestimation of K leading to an overestimated M can lead to overharvesting of a stock when it is believed to be more productive than it actually is.
-Therefore, accurate estimates of von Bertalanffy growth parameters are of much practical importance.
+Therefore, accurate estimates of von Bertalanffy growth parameters are very important for management.